 Through its subsidiary, Shanghai Jieying, Kaixin has entered into agreements with Ping An Bank, Shanghai Branch, for whom it sources customers who take out loans from two financial institutions.
 Pursuant to these agreements, Kaixin, through Shanghai Jieying, directs its dealerships to offer loans to customers when making a sale.
 When a loan is made, the financing partner pays service fees to Shanghai Jieying, calculated based on the principal amount of the loan and the interest rate.
-In its relationship with Ping An Bank, Shanghai Branch, Kaixin is committed to a minimum of five loans per calendar month are not met, Shanghai Jieying will not be required to pay any fees to Ping An Bank, Shanghai Branch, nor receive any service fees from Ping An Bank, Shanghai Branch.
+In its relationship with Ping An Bank, Shanghai Branch, Kaixin is committed to a minimum of five loans per calendar month.
+If the minimum five loans per calendar month are not met, Shanghai Jieying will not be required to pay any fees to Ping An Bank, Shanghai Branch, nor receive any service fees from Ping An Bank, Shanghai Branch.
 Kaixin is not eligible for fees in respect of loans for which payments are not timely paid in the first three months following origination.